kubernetes/community/contributors/design-proposals/grow-volume-size.md

 This proposal relies on ability to update PVC status from kubelet.
 While updating PVC's status a PATCH request must be made from kubelet to update the status.

-Also - an Admin can directly edit the PV and specify new size but controller will not perform any automatic resize of underlying volume or file system in such cases.